Now Screening: Cephalopod Movie Night!

 Where: 826DC, 3333 14th St NW M120, Washington, DC 20010

 All aboard the squid train!
 We’re teaming up with Capital Public Radio and the California State Railroad Museum for an evening full of jet propulsion and locomotion.
 Join hosts Ezra David Romero from Capital Public Radio and Danielle Dana from Science Friday for a cinematic evening of cephalopods.
-After the screenings of short science film documentaries, Richard Ross from the Steinhart Aquarium will invite us to his Secret Home Lab, where he has been caring for octopuses for almost 10 years.
-Find out what it takes to raise and care for these dynamic creatures.
+After the screenings of short science film documentaries, Richard Ross from the Steinhart Aquarium will invite us to his Secret Home Lab, where he has been caring for octopuses for almost 10 years, and we’ll learn all about squid locomotion with Dr. Diana Li from Stanford University.
+All your cephalopod curiosities will be answered!

 When: Friday, June 21st at 6:30pm (Doors at 5:30pm)